Information economics: Information asymmetry

-Moral hazard is present when there is a change in the agents behaviour after taking out insurance cover to protect them.
+Moral hazard is present when there is a change in the agent's behaviour after taking out insurance cover to protect them.
 For example, if someone purchased car insurance for their vehicle and afterwards held their responsibility to a lower standard by going over the speed limit for example or generally driving recklessly.
-The Global Financial Crisis of 2008 is another example, where Mortgage-backed securities were formed through the collation of subprime mortgages and sold to investors without disclosing the risk involved.
+The 2008 financial crisis is another example, where Mortgage-backed securities were formed through the collation of subprime mortgages and sold to investors without disclosing the risk involved.
 For moral hazard, contracting between principal and agent may be describable as a second best solution where payoffs alone are observable with information asymmetry.
 Insurance covers will often include a waiting period clause to refrain agents from changing their attitude.

 Signaling

 Michael Spence originally proposed the idea of signaling.
 He proposed that in a situation with information asymmetry, it is possible for people to signal their type, thus credibly transferring information to the other party and resolving the asymmetry.

 This idea was originally studied in the context of looking for a job.
 An employer is interested in hiring a new employee who is skilled in learning.
 Of course, all prospective employees will claim to be skilled at learning, but only they know if they really are.
 This is an information asymmetry.

 Spence proposed that going to college can function as a credible signal of an ability to learn.
 Assuming that people who are skilled in learning can finish college more easily than people who are unskilled, then by attending college the skilled people signal their skill to prospective employers.
 This is true even if they didn't learn anything in school, and school was there solely as a signal.
 This works because the action they took (going to school) was easier for people who possessed the skill that they were trying to signal (a capacity for learning).